sanjanb/machine-learning/learn/day8-univariate-analysis/README.md

 exploratory data analysis
-- to understand the data in and out types
+- to understand the data in and out<br>
+types
 - univariate data analysis
 - byvariate analysis